 FAQ

-How often should you prune a grape vine?
+How many trunks should a grape vine have?